-Despite years spent automating and digitizing onboarding processes, we are still seeing a revolving door of talent.
+Let's be real here.
+HR departments have spent years automating and digitizing onboarding processes.
+But we are still seeing a revolving door of talent.
+Researchers tell us employee engagement is stagnating.
 HR and line managers continue to pass the buck on who should be responsible for onboarding.
-Employee engagement is stagnating.

 Here’s the problem with traditional onboarding: the pendulum has swung too far towards the “resources” part of the human resources equation.